 "AstroWorld was a magical place," Allen Hill told KTRK back in 2011.
 "It was always a reward to get to go (there).
 It was a special treat, something that was always savored.
 The Greezed Lightnin' was worth waiting three hours for.
 It was cool."

-Today, what was AstroWorld is now just a dirt field used for parking when the rodeo comes to town; no more roller coasters, no more fun.
+Today, what was AstroWorld is now just used for parking; no more roller coasters, no more fun.
 The few reminders of what was here are tired, old, and almost past any useful life.

 Ever since, Houstonians have been waiting for a new theme park.
 One still has never opened here.